carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

      ======= ======= =============================== ============================
      Bits    Size    Field Name                      Description
      ======= ======= =============================== ============================
-     31:0    4 bytes GroupSegmentFixedSize           The amount of fixed local address space memory
+     31:0    4 bytes GROUP_SEGMENT_FIXED_SIZE        The amount of fixed local
+                                                     address space memory
                                                      required for a work-group
                                                      in bytes.
 This does not